will1b/cashmere/README.md

 This is a bit more work and does **NOT** require Stylish

-* Download both styles from the [releases page](https://github.com/pixeldesu/cashmere/releases)
+* Download both styles from the [releases page](https://github.com/pixeldesu/technicolour/releases)
 * Open your file manager/explorer and navigate to `%UserProfile%\AppData\Local\Google\Chrome\User Data\Default\Extensions\hbdpomandigafcibbmofojjchbcdagbl\`
 * Next, click on the folder resembling a version number, and afterwards navigate to `web` and `css`
 * Now, open `app-light.css` and `app-dark.css`
 * **IMPORTANT STEP:** Don't replace the styles with the one from cashmere, go down 1-2 lines and paste the cashmere-style after the original one.
 * Refresh the tab/standalone window with the Chrome Extension, and you now have both styles installed (you can switch them in the settings!)

+**NOTE:** You have to do this every time after TweetDeck reloads CSS files after an update!

 #### Firefox